stackblitz/webcontainer-docs/docs/guides/community-inspirations.md

 This page is a tribute to our Community who have been using WebContainers over the past two years - and who have been building with WebContainer API since it was released in June 2022 in a private alpha.
 Here are some of the projects that are powered by it.

 ::: tip Get your project featured!
 Have a project you'd like us to showcase here and on our social media?
-Reach out to our [Developer Advocates on Discord](https://github.com/stackblitz/webcontainer-docs/issues/new?assignees=sylwiavargas&labels=documentation&template=%E2%9C%A8-feature-your-project.md&title=%5B%E2%9C%A8+Project+submission%5D)!
+Reach out to our [Developer Advocates](https://github.com/stackblitz/webcontainer-docs/issues/new?assignees=sylwiavargas&labels=documentation&template=%E2%9C%A8-feature-your-project.md&title=%5B%E2%9C%A8+Project+submission%5D)!
 :::

 ## Projects built with WebContainers